2raj2raj/bitcoin-educational-content/courses/min201/en.md

 There are several methods for installing Braiins OS+ on an ASIC.
 You can refer to this guide as well as the [official Braiins documentation](https://academy.braiins.com/en/braiins-os/about/).

-Here, we will see how to easily install Braiins OS+ directly on the memory of your Antminer using the BOS toolbox software, replacing the original operating system, through the detailed steps below.
+Here, we will guide you through the process of easily installing Braiins OS+ directly on the memory of your Antminer using the BOS toolbox software, replacing the original operating system, with detailed steps outlined below.

 1. Power on your Antminer and connect it to your internet box.
 2. Download the BOS toolbox for Windows / Linux.